CEA-LIST/N2D2/docs/quant_post.rst

  There is a single weights scaling factor, global to the layer.

 Per layer and per output channel normalization
  There is a different weights scaling factor for each output channel.
-The allows a finer grain quantization, with a better usage of the quantized range for some output channels, at the expense of more factors to be saved in memory.
+This allows a finer grain quantization, with a better usage of the quantized range for some output channels, at the expense of more factors to be saved in memory.